 By Lori Sorrentino from Travlinmad

-Italy abounds with famous landmarks to visit, and without question one of the most famous is the historic city of Pompeii, a UNESCO World Heritage Site since 1997.
+Italy abounds with famous landmarks to visit, and without question, one of the most famous is the historical city of Pompeii, a UNESCO World Heritage Site since 1997.
 Located in the Campania Region of southern Italy, a visit to Pompeii is an ideal day trip by train from Rome, Naples, or Sorrento.

-Since being discovered in 1748, the ruins have been continuously excavated by archaeologists, giving us glimpses into the art, architecture, and culture of this impressive city.
+Since being discovered in 1748, archaeologists have continuously excavated the ruins, giving us glimpses into the art, architecture, and culture of this impressive city.
 Perhaps no other landmark in Italy elicits such curiosity and romanticism as Pompeii.

 If you have more than a passing interest in the local history and early culture, hire a guide at the gate or arrange one ahead of time when planning your visit to Italy.